moveit/moveit.ros.org/install/source/dependencies/index.markdown

 OMPL is MoveIt!'s main planning library, their official install instructions can be found [here](http://ompl.kavrakilab.org/installation.html).

-To install from source within catkin, first ensure you do not have the binary installed versions, as it will override any local build of OMPL that your try to overlay.
-To understand the limitation see this [Github issue](https://github.com/ros-planning/moveit/issues/169#issuecomment-242849008):

-    sudo apt-get -qq remove ros-kinetic-ompl

 Clone the OMPL repos from either Bitbucket or Github into your catkin workspace:

     git clone https://github.com/ompl/ompl